Introduction

 Introduction – Instructional Techniques & Pedagogy (EASA Comments)

-- As a consequence, it is strongly recommended that instructors, examiners and assessors do attend dedicated trainings on instructional and assessment techniques (“Train-the-trainer” and “train-the-examiner / assessor”).
+• As a consequence, it is strongly recommended that instructors, examiners, and assessors do attend dedicated training on instructional and assessment techniques (“Train-the-trainer” and “Train-the-examiner / assessor”).

-- Note: EASA regulations and policies do not provide with a specific curriculum for such “train-the-trainer” or “train-the-examiner / assessor” course, and it is up to the Part 147 training organisation to evaluate the quality of the training received by its instructors and, if necessary, to complement it through internal coaching, top-up training, etc….
+• Note: EASA regulations and policies do not provide a specific curriculum for such “train-the-trainer” or “train-the-examiner / assessor” course, and it is up to the Part 147 training organization to evaluate the quality of the training received by its instructors and, if necessary, to complement it through internal coaching, top-up training, etc.

 Note – Practical assessors should meet the same criteria as the Practical instructor of the concerned elements (i.e. assessor for landing gear tasks meet the criteria of landing gear elements practical instructor).